GIFT BOXES OF SCENTED FLOWERS • DIRECT TO ANY UK DOORSTEP

 ADVICE FOR WALKING INSIDE THE VIRTUAL FENCE

-Although our herd are a quiet breed, cows are large animals and need to be treated with respect.
+Although our herd are a placid breed, cows are large animals and need to be treated with respect.
 Obviously, you can use the No-fence map link above to plan a route that avoids walking inside the virtual fence.
 The system does occasionally glitch.
 If no fence is shown please don't assume the cows are not gazing in a virtual field, it might just be a fault with the website.

 If you are happy to walk where the cows are grazing please:

-• give them some space, never walk up to them so quietly that you spook them or get so close that you could be kicked or headbutted.
+• give them some space.
+Never walk up to them so quietly that you spook them or get so close that you could be kicked or headbutted.

 • keep dogs under control by voice or lead.
 If a cow starts to chase a dog on a lead it's best to drop the lead and let the dog run.
 The dog will outrun the cow; you will not.